UNC Charlotte Meteorology Undergraduate students at the 100th annual AMS conference in Boston, MA

 - Meteorology Honors

-Are you an incoming Freshman interested in Meteorology?
-Check out the new Science First Learning Community: Math and Science First Learning Community
+If you an incoming Freshman majoring in Meteorology, check out the new Science First Learning Community: Math and Science First Learning Community

 If you are a current UNC Charlotte student and want to declare Meteorology as your major, go to the Department of Geography and Earth Sciences website and fill out this quick form and it will automatically match you up with an advisor from our department who can help you make decisions about your future.

 If you are interested in more information about our Meteorology program, please email our Meteorology Undergraduate Coordinator Terry Shirley.